Community Resources

-Meet the Family Services Coordinator
+Family Resource Coordinator

 Alicia received a BA from Western Washington University in Human Services with a focus on Education.
 She grew up in Whatcom County, left for a little while, but returned here to raise a family.
 She likes to take walks, listen to audiobooks, bake, host family parties, and serve in her community.